lczech/gappa/doc/md/squash.md

 When using this method, please do not forget to cite

 > Matsen FA, Evans SN (2013),
-> **"Edge Principal Components and Squash Clustering: Using the Special Structure of Phylogenetic Placement Data for Sample Comparison."**",
+> **"Edge Principal Components and Squash Clustering: Using the Special Structure of Phylogenetic Placement Data for Sample Comparison."**,
 > *PLOS ONE 8(3): e56859*, doi:[10.1371/journal.pone.0056859](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0056859)